DS4Ag/AgTC/README.md

 ```

 #### SAMPLE_IDENTIFIER

-It contains the names of the columns with the values that will be used to create a unique identifier for each sample (row).
+It allows to specify the names of the columns with the values that will be used to create a unique identifier for each subsample (row).

 - **You should NOT** add o delete _Key_ items, but you can change its name.
-The _Key_ name is the name of the column that your final template will have.
+The _Key_ name is the name of the column that the New Template will have.

-- **You should** update the _Sequences_ items according to your experiment and variable information.
-Add or delete as many _Sequences_ as necessary. **Be sure** that the _Sequences_ names exist as _key_ in the items COLUMNS_TEMPLATE, NEW_COLUMNS and _SAMPLES_PER_PLOT._
+- **You should** update the _Sequences_ items according to the experiment  information.
+Add or delete as many _Sequences_ as necessary. **Make sure** that the _Sequences_ names exist as _key_ in the items COLUMNS_TEMPLATE, NEW_COLUMNS and _SAMPLES_PER_PLOT._

 ```sh
 SAMPLE_IDENTIFIER :